MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 In this tutorial, you'll walk through editing the site code using Visual Studio Code for Web.

-### Step 1: Edit site code using Visual Studio Code
+### Step 1: Edit site code using Visual Studio Code for the web

 1. Open your site in [Power Pages design studio](../getting-started/use-design-studio.md)